 In Georgia, death benefits may be made available to the deceased employee’s surviving spouse or minor children.
 Individuals who are found to be totally dependent on the deceased employee may be entitled to the amount of disability benefits the employee would have received if he or she had lived.
 If the individual is found to be a partially dependent, he or she will only be entitled to receive an amount of compensation that is proportion to his or her level of dependence.

-Our workers’ compensation lawyers in Macon understand how to accurately estimate the value of a claim.
+Our Macon workers’ compensation lawyers understand how to accurately estimate the value of a claim.
 During our free initial consultation, we will discuss the type of medical treatment you received and how long you were out of work to determine an amount that fairly compensates your losses.

 Complete a Free Case Evaluation form.